santolucito/santolucito.github.io/cs1122/index.md

 	int l = somePreviouslyCreatedArray.length;
 	int x = somePreviouslyCreatedPoint.x;

 One more thing.
-To access the size on the current board, we have a global variable "int size" that has already been set for you.
+To access the size on the current board, use "b.getSize()" which will return an int.

 buildPossibleMatchRow/Column is going to take in an 'x' and a 'y' that specify a position on the board, and return an array of Points, which indicate the location of matching positions on the board in the same row/column involving that square.
 For example, if we had the following board, calling buildPossibleMatchColumn(0,0) should return an array [(0,0),(0,1)] and calling buildPossibleMatchRow(0,0) should return an array [(0,0)].
 To save a new point into an array use "possibleMatch[0] = new Point(x,y);"

 ![Alt Board](cs112/Board1.png)

 We have provided you two methods that will help you in this task: getColumnBools() and getRowBools().
 These methods take a particular location on the board, and return an array of booleans that represent which items in that row (or column) match the square at the given location.
 For example calling helper.getRowBools(0,0) on the above board will return [True,False,False,True,True].
 Calling helper.getColumnBools(0,0) on the above board will return [True,True,False,True].
 Calling helper.getColumnBools(0,2) on the above board will return [True,False,False,False].

 You need to use the boolean[] returned from these methods to figure out the length of your Point[] when it is initialized.
 Then fill in the Point[] with the appropriate points.